Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 The filtered variants from TNscope and TNhaplotyper were merged using bcftools isec functionality to reduce the number of variants for tumor-only samples.
 Structural variants were called using Manta v1.6.0 :superscript:`9` and Delly v0.8.7 :superscript:`10`.
 Copy number aberrations were called using ascatNgs v4.5.0 :superscript:`17` for tumor-normal samples.
-The structural variant calls from Manta, Delly and ascatNgs merged using SVDB v2.6.0 :superscript:`12` All variants were finally annotated using Ensembl VEP v100.2 :superscript:`13`.
-We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants to report for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
+The structural variant calls from Manta, Delly and ascatNgs were merged using SVDB v2.6.0 :superscript:`12` All variants were finally annotated using Ensembl VEP v100.2 :superscript:`13`.
+We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.

 =============================
 UMI Data Analysis